humanlang/ffmpeg_android/README.md

 <b>Do not do complex operation, run first!</b>

-If you want to do something more, such as merge the generated so into a single so, first you need compile the static librarys.a file with the [build_android_a.sh](https://github.com/humanlang/ffmpeg_android/blob/main/FFmpeg4.2.8_compile/build_android_a.sh) script, and merge it into a [libffmpeg.so](https://github.com/humanlang/ffmpeg_android/blob/main/FFmpeg4.2.8_compile/android_a/armv8-a/libffmpeg.so) with the [merge.sh](https://github.com/humanlang/ffmpeg_android/blob/main/FFmpeg4.2.8_compile/merge.sh) script.
+If you want to do something more, such as merge the generated so into a single so, first you need compile the static librarys.a file with the [build_android_a.sh](https://github.com/humanlang/ffmpeg_android/blob/main/FFmpeg4.2.8_compile/build_android_a.sh) script, and merge them into a [libffmpeg.so](https://github.com/humanlang/ffmpeg_android/blob/main/FFmpeg4.2.8_compile/android_a/armv8-a/libffmpeg.so) with the [merge.sh](https://github.com/humanlang/ffmpeg_android/blob/main/FFmpeg4.2.8_compile/merge.sh) script.